ZenGirl/Sinatra-DataMapper-Sqlite-MySQL-Hosted-Capistrano/README.md

 The system does not install the database rows by default.
 You can cause this by making a call to http://whatever.com/idl/SEED_SECRET Obviously this is FAR from secure, and is shown simply to illustrate the point.
-The seed data itself is in the seed_data folder.
+The seed data itself is in the `seed_data` folder.
 Be aware that the `IpToCountry.2013-05.27.csv` is huge.
 It was drawn down from http://software77.net/geo-ip and massaged to create the `addresses.csv` and `countries.csv`.
 In that folder is an example shell script to create new csv files based on a new original file.

 I strongly suggest reading the application.rb file as it is chock full of comments.

+## Production

+Since this example assumes MySQL in production you will have to create the database itself.
+In the `database.yml`, you'll see:

+    production:
+      adapter: mysql
+      encoding: utf8
+      username: sdshmc
+      password: sdshmc
+      database: sdshmc

+Which will obviously have to be changed to use your dbname, user and pass.

+Once that has been done, you'll probably be using either Apache2 or NGinx as a server.
+Under passenger presumably.

 NOTICE:
 -------